 Set up iptables

-Security Enhanced Linux is a kernel module which provides a mechanism to enforce security policies for access control.
+Security Enhanced Linux s a kernel module which provides a mechanism to enforce security policies for access control.
 Having SELinux configured properly can significantly improve the overall security of the system.
 It has the reputation of being hard to understand and maintain, though.
-The time to learn and understand SELinux is well invested, since a well configured SELinux installation can prevent attackers from doing malicious things, even if they gained access to your system.
+The time to learn and understand SELinux is well invested, since a well configured SELinux installation can prevent attackers from doing malicious things, even if they gain access to your system.
 It also prevents applications from behaving differently after updating, so even if an attacker was successful in replacing a software with a malicious counterpart (or tricked you into installing that software), it won’t do too much harm if the SELinux policies were good enough.

 Authentication and Authorization

-HiveMQ allows to limit the maximum message size on a global and per-client basis.
+With HiveMQ, you can limit the maximum message size on a global and per-client basis.